Information science: Ontology

 In theory, an ontology is a "formal, explicit specification of a shared conceptualisation".
 An ontology renders shared vocabulary and taxonomy which models a domain with the definition of objects and/or concepts and their properties and relations.

 Ontologies are the structural frameworks for organizing information and are used in artificial intelligence, the Semantic Web, systems engineering, software engineering, biomedical informatics, library science, enterprise bookmarking, and information architecture as a form of knowledge representation about the world or some part of it.
 The creation of domain ontologies is also essential to the definition and use of an enterprise architecture framework.

+Science or discipline?

+Authors such as Ingwersen argue that informatology has problems defining its own boundaries with other disciplines.
+According to Popper "Information science operates busily on an ocean of commonsense practical applications, which increasingly involve the computer ... and on commonsense views of language, of communication, of knowledge and Information, computer science is in little better state".
+Other authors, such as Furner, deny that information science is a true science.